Finding a good mobile hotspot plan can be tough. Below, I share my favorite options on the market. I try to keep the list updated.

 Best standalone plans

-T-Mobile offers a few well-priced hotspot plans with large data allotments.
-Most notably, a plan with a monthly allotment of 100GB is available for $50 per month.
-A 30GB plan for $40 per month and a 10GB plan for $30 per month are also available.
+T-Mobile offers a few well-priced hotspot plans.
+Most notably, a plan with a monthly allotment of 50GB is available for $50 per month.
+Several plans with smaller data allotments are available at lower prices.

 Cricket wireless runs over AT&T’s extensive network and offers three well-priced hotspot plans.